Am I eligible for enrollment into the CRTC?

 What is the chance I will get into the program I want?
 Should I list a 2nd or even 3rd choice?

 We look through all applicants and try to make the best and fairest selections possible.
 Historically we are at 97-100% capacity by February vacation.
 At that time, about half of our programs have more eligible students applying than we have available slots; some by just a few, some by considerably more (Health Science).
 So wait lists are established.

 Students are asked to list their desired program by priority on the application. “#1” is for the most desired; if it is the only acceptable option, then nothing more should be listed.
 Students open to more than one program should also list their “#2” and “#3” choices on the application.

-When will I know whether or not I am accepted?
+When will I know if I am accepted?

 Our target is to notify students just before April vacation.
-We have an early evening event in May called Dessert Night to bring all new students and their families together.
+We have an early evening event in May to bring all new students and their families together.
 Accepted and wait-listed students are invited.

 If I am put on the waitlist, what are my chances of getting accepted?